link-intersystems/lis-gradle-common-plugins/README.md

 Ensure that all [preconditions](#maven-central-deployment-preconditions) are met.

 All artifacts that are deployed to maven central need to be signed.
 Thus, you must provide a signingKey and signingPassword.
-Take a look at [com.link-intersystems.gradle.maven-central-artifact](#comlink-intersystemsgradlemaven-central-artifact-) above.
+Take a look at [com.link-intersystems.gradle.published-artifact](#comlink-intersystemsgradlepublished-artifact-) above.

 To ease the deployment you can use the [`exportGpgSigning`](https://gist.github.com/renelink/6a12336b5282c94a69a598deddf295ab) bash function.